Dan Dale Alexander

-Dan Dale Alexander (July 18, 1919 – June 15, 1990) was an American nutrition quack, famous for his eccentric beliefs about cod liver oil curing arthritis.
+Dan Dale Alexander (July 18, 1919 – June 15, 1990) was an American nutrition influencer, famous for his eccentric beliefs about cod liver oil curing arthritis.
 He became known as the "Codfather".

 Career

 Alexander was born in Norwich, Connecticut.
 He was educated at Norwich Free Academy, Trinity College and Columbia University but failed to obtain any degree as he dropped out.
 Alexander had no medical credentials.
 He obtained a Ph.D. from an obscure diploma-mill which he received in the mail from St. Andrew's Ecumenical College, London.
 He sent a check for $100 to the college as appreciation for receiving it.

 Alexander is best known for Arthritis and Common Sense, which sold more than one million copies.
 He was president of Witkower Press of Hartford, Connecticut, who published the book.
 He believed that drinking cod liver oil mixed with orange juice could cure arthritis.
 He appeared on The Johnny Carson Show and The Merv Griffin Show to promote his ideas.
 His ideas were uncritically accepted in the Los Angeles Times and on radio stations.